mrwhiterk/nba_player_stats_api/README.md

 * Users can create, access, and manage their own teams
 * Users can add players to their teams
+* Users can add players to their collection

 # Technologies Used